cjpais/inference/README.md

 # inference

-Trying to wrap a bunch of different inference providers models.
+Trying to wrap a bunch of different inference providers models and rate limit them.
 As well as getting them to support typescript more natively.

+My specific application may send many parallel requests to inference models and I need to rate limit these requests across the application per provider.
+This effectively solves that problem

 This is a major WIP so a bunch of things are left unimplmented for the time being.
 However the basic functionality should be there